PHPass, the go-to password hashing library

 echo 'We have found a match!';

-The one and only point I hope you take away from this article is that if you are using PHP, use PHPass as your password hashing library!
+The one and only point I hope you take away from this post is that if you are using PHP, you should use PHPass as your password hashing library!

 Update